codefoster/codefoster.com/source/_posts/viewboxhow.md

 </body>
 ```

 So there you have it.
-In order to arrange the child div in the center of the snap view, it&#39;s going to need to translate (move) it down 264 pixels and shrink it to 31% (0.3125) of its original size.
+In order to arrange the child div in the center of the snap view, it's going to need to translate (move) it down 264 pixels and shrink it to 31% (0.3125) of its original size.

-I could have continued not knowing the _how_ of this, but I&#39;ll sleep better tonight knowing it.
+I could have continued not knowing the _how_ of this, but I'll sleep better tonight knowing it.